On Realistic Target Coverage by Autonomous Drones: The Coverage Problem

-\textbf{{\ModelName} ({\ModelNameAcro}):} We model targets as line segments in the plane whose length is the width of the target, and orientation is a vector perpendicular to the line segment.
-Larger targets can be represented by one or more line segments representing their different aspects and their corresponding orientations.
-Formally, the configuration of a target is the tuple $T_j = \langle P^s_j, P^e_j, \overrightarrow{D_j} \rangle$, where $P^s_j$ and $P^e_j$ are the start and end points of the line segment and $\overrightarrow{D_j}$ is the orientation vector.
+We model targets in 2D as line segments whose lengths are the width of the targets, and pose is a vector perpendicular to the line segment.
+Larger targets can be represented by one or more line segments representing their different aspects and their corresponding poses.
+Formally, the configuration of a target is the tuple $T_j = \langle P^s_j, P^e_j, \overrightarrow{D_j} \rangle$, where $P^s_j$ and $P^e_j$ are the start and end points of the line segment and $\overrightarrow{D_j}$ is the pose vector.
 Furthermore, we define $M_j$ as the midpoint of the target and let $W_j$ denote its width.
 We assume $W_j \ll R_{max} \:\: \forall \: j$.